Teen moods: what you need to know

 This means young people can find it harder to control some of their more powerful emotions, and it might seem that they react more emotionally to situations than they used to.
 They’re also still learning to process and express those emotions in a grown-up way.

 New thoughts, new emotions, new friends and new responsibilities – these all affect how your child is feeling.

 Your child is learning how to solve more problems on his own as he moves towards independence.
-He’s also living in his own head more than he used to, and is busy thinking about challenges such as friendships, school and family relationships.
+He’s also living in his own head more than he used to and is busy thinking about challenges like friendships, school and family relationships.